National Vaccine Information Center: History

 The organization was co-founded in 1982 by Jeff Schwartz, Barbara Loe Fisher, and Kathi Williams under the name Dissatisfied Parents Together (DPT).
 Each of them had observed the health of one of their children deteriorate at some point after receiving a dose of the DPT vaccine and had watched a television broadcast of the film DPT: Vaccine Roulette, which drew an erroneous causal link between DPT vaccines and illnesses of some children who received them.
 In 1985, Fisher and Harris Coulter co-authored a book, DPT: A Shot in the Dark, which asserted an association between the whole cell pertussis (whooping cough) vaccine in the DPT shot and autism.
 The Centers for Disease Control and Prevention now recommend the newer acellular pertussis vaccines (DTaP and Tdap), and whole cell pertussis vaccines are no longer used in the US. because of adverse effects unrelated to autism.

 In the early 1980s, the organization joined with the American Academy of Pediatrics to draft the original legislation for the National Childhood Vaccine Injury Act of 1986, which created a federal vaccine injury compensation program, mandated doctors to give parents vaccine benefit and risk information, and required the recording and reporting of vaccine injuries and deaths (see Vaccine Adverse Event Reporting System).
 The organization changed its name to the National Vaccine Information Center in the early 1990s.

 Like other anti-vaccination groups, NVIC has been investing heavily into its social media presence in the 2010s.
 In addition to developing their own social media channels, the organization pushes anti-vaccination messages to online gatherings of young parents, anti-GMO activists and wellness enthusiasts.
 However, due the group's decision to stick to Facebook as their main social media channel, they experienced only a small growth of their social media base, while other anti-vaccination groups such as Children's Health Defense saw their impact increase considerably on systems such as Instagram during the COVID-19 pandemic.
 In April 2020, the organization was identified as one of the greatest disseminators of COVID-19 misinformation on Facebook.

 Funding

-Although the NVIC claims to be supported primarily by small donations, 40% of its funding came from the anti-vaccination activist and distributor of vitamin supplements Joseph Mercola, who provided $2.9 million between 2009 and 2018.
+NVIC claims to be supported primarily by small donations.
+However, a 2019 Washington Post analysis found that between 2009 and 2018, 40% of its funding ($2.9 million) came from the anti-vaccination activist and supplements seller Joseph Mercola.
 The funds were provided through Mercola's Natural Health Research Foundation.

-Barry Segal's Focus for Health foundation is also contributing to NVIC, with $400,000 between 2011 and 2017.
+Barry Segal's Focus for Health foundation has also contributed to NVIC, with $400,000 having been donated between 2011 and 2017.

-In 2020 the NVIC took and received a federal loan of US$136,070 through the Paycheck Protection Program, even though it had opposed federal vaccination campaigns and spread misinformation about vaccines.
+In 2020, the NVIC took and received a federal loan of US$136,070 through the Paycheck Protection Program, even though it had opposed federal vaccination campaigns and spread misinformation about vaccines.
 Because of the latter behavior, in early 2021 Facebook disallowed the group from purchasing advertising on its networks.